 Code 673: Natalia Buzulukova

-Dr. Buzulukova (UMCP at NASA GSFC) is interested in a broad range of topics, including magnetohydrodynamic modeling of the Earth’s magnetosphere, kinetic Particle-In-Cell simulations of the geomagnetic tail, bounce-averaged models of the Earth’s ring current, modeling of the Earth’s plasmasphere, modeling of energetic neutral atom emissions, modeling of the Earth’s radiation belts, and modeling of extreme geomagnetic storms for space weather applications.
+Dr. Buzulukova (UMCP at NASA GSFC) is interested in a broad range of topics, including magnetohydrodynamic modeling of the Earth’s magnetosphere, kinetic Particle-In-Cell simulations of the geomagnetic tail, bounce-averaged models of the Earth’s ring current, modeling of the Earth’s plasmas, modeling of energetic neutral atom emissions, modeling of the Earth’s radiation belts, and modeling of extreme geomagnetic storms for space weather applications.

 Code 674: Robert Weigel